andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 | Embedding ($ / 100 artists)  | $0.008    |
 | Total ($ / 100 artists)      | **$2.27** |

-A more detailed breakdown of the API costs for generating and embedding the track and artist profiles is given in [[#Detailed Cost breakdown]].
+A more detailed breakdown of the API costs for generating and embedding the track and artist profiles is given in [Detailed Cost Breakdown](#detailed-cost-breakdown).

 ## Retrieval and Ranking